Vitamin analysis, observations

 This is based on personal observation of USP (& other) reference standards used for quantifying vitamins with LC (HPLC).
 I spent time on all the vitamins except K.

 GC-MS, limited use: The tocopherols and niacin are the only vitamins where GC & GC-MS can be used easily, and their unmistakable peaks always provide valuable markers when analyzing food of any type.
-The tocopherols are among the latest eluters (have the highest boiling point) in normal GC conditions, and this makes them even easier to recognize, when their molecular weights are shown with the mass spec.
+The tocopherols are among the latest eluters (have the highest boiling point) using normal GC conditions, and this makes them even easier to recognize, since their exact molecular weights are shown on the mass spectrum.
+The tocotrienols also are easily recognizable, as their molecular weights are 6 amu less than the corresponding tocopherol (due to the 3 extra double bonds) and subsequently elute slightly earlier too.
 Retinol and D2/D3 seem like good candidates for GC separation, except they suffer thermal degradation in the hot injection port without ever reaching the separating column intact.
-Cool on-column injection was successful but is impractical for a workhorse instrument, and the extra time for a 2nd run provides small return value during busy routine multi-residue analysis (not to mention gunking up the front opening of the capillary column).
+Cool on-column injection was successful but is impractical for a workhorse instrument, and the extra time for a bunch of 2nd runs provides small return value during busy routine multi-residue analysis (not to mention gunking up the front opening of the capillary column).

-Measuring the large amounts present in vitamin tablets was much easier than measuring minute levels in foods (with all the additional matrix interferences compared to the concentrated tablets).
+Measuring the large amounts present in vitamin tablets was much easier than measuring minute levels in foods.
+The tablets are concentrated and don’t have any of the matrix interferences & co-extracted material from food (e.g. fat, sugar, protein, fiber, cell walls).

 Several of the vitamins have native fluorescence in the visible or UV range (without needing derivatization).

 During food production, both under-fortification and over-fortification are concerns.
 The 3 main fat-soluble vitamins (A, D, E) can be toxic because the body doesn’t excrete them as quickly as water-soluble vitamins.
-Excessive Niacin can cause a rapid onset allergic-like reaction similar to that of histamine (from certain fish, especially tuna, mackerel, mahi-mahi).
-There have been incidents in large batches of fortified rice having concentrated pockets of unevenly mixed vitamin powder.
+Excessive Niacin powder can cause a rapid onset allergic-like reaction similar to that of histamine (from certain fish, especially tuna, mackerel, mahi-mahi).
+There have been incidents with large batches of fortified rice having concentrated pockets of unevenly mixed vitamin powder, causing considerable discomfort in the unsuspecting consumer.